-Light, fresh, and packed with powerful antioxidants, these rainbow veggie collard wraps are the perfect summertime lunch for work, a picnic, or the beach!
-They’re vegan, naturally gluten free, and perfect for meal prep.

-There are certain vegetables I tend to rotate between (I see you spinach and kale), but I do like to mix it up every now and then.
-These rainbow veggie collard wraps are perfect for that!

-They’re really easy to make once you get the hang of it.
-I’ve included a guide in this post so your first wrap is *hopefully* a perfect one!
-They’re perfect for a beach trip, picnic, or a grab and go lunch!

-Amended wording | Light, fresh, and packed with powerful antioxidants, these rainbow veggie collard wraps are the perfect summertime lunch for work, a picnic, or the beach!
+Light and fresh these rainbow veggie collard wraps are the perfect summertime lunch for work, a picnic, or the beach!
 They’re vegan, naturally gluten free, and perfect for meal prep.

 There are certain vegetables I tend to rotate between (I see you spinach and kale), but I do like to mix it up every now and then.
 These rainbow veggie collard wraps are perfect for that!

 They’re really easy to make once you get the hang of it.
 I’ve included a guide in this post so your first wrap is *hopefully* a perfect one!
 They’re perfect for a beach trip, picnic, or a grab and go lunch!